kumuluz/kumuluzee-rest/README.md

 #### Pagination, sorting and filtering

-Pagination, sorting and filtering of entities can be combined by seperating them with &.
+Pagination, sorting and filtering of entities can be combined by separating them with &.

 ```
 GET /v1/customers?offset=10&limit=5&order=id DESC&filter=age:gt:10 id:in:[1,2,3] lastName:isnotnull